Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Surface flux transport and polar field: 1996-2025

 The polar field and axial dipole moment from our data assimilated model are shown in Figure~\ref{fig:surface_bfly}(c) and (d), respectively.
 The polar fields at both poles are calculated by integrating $B_r$ from $\pm 55^{\circ}$ to the pole.
-The observational value of these quantities from Wilcox Solar Observatory data is also overplotted using gray lines in the respective plots.
-Our simulated polar field in both hemispheres matches perfectly with the observations.
+The observational values of these quantities from Wilcox Solar Observatory data are also overplotted using gray lines in the respective plots.
+Our simulated polar fields in both hemispheres match perfectly with the observations.
 The simulated axial dipole moment, which is a robust entity to quantify the global magnetic field of the Sun, has an excellent match with the observation.
 It is crucial to note that existing 2D Surface Flux Transport (SFT) Models that include sunspot area data to model active regions struggle to simulate the polar field close to the observations, including cycle-to-cycle variations, largely because of uncertain measurements in tilt angles of sunspot groups \citep{Jiang_2014,Jiang15}.
 Once the polar field is successfully simulated, the peak amplitude of the polar field is used to predict the next cycle amplitude via a well-established correlation \citep{CCJ07, Hazra_2019_pred}.
-Although via correlation, one can have estimation of the peak amplitude of next cycle, one should self-consistently simulate the next cycle by the action of differential rotation, meridional flow and turbulent diffusion on the surface BL mechanism driven polar field to get the detailed timing and estimation of its shape and peak value, which is successfully executed in our model.
+Although via correlation one can have an estimation of the peak amplitude of the next cycle, one should self-consistently simulate the next cycle by considering the action of differential rotation, meridional flow and turbulent diffusion together on the BL mechanism to compute the realistic polar field and hence detailed timing and estimation of its shape and peak value, which is successfully executed in our model.